-So you want a puppy – that is GREAT!
-There is nothing like a puppy to bring a new sense of excitement, love and happiness to a home.
-You run to a local or online pet store to pick out just the perfect pooch.
-In the pet store you see cages filled with the cutest happiest puppies ever —- online you see pictures of adorable pups frolicking in the grass or enjoying a nap in a beautiful home.
+Most potential puppy owners will run to a local or online pet store to pick out just the perfect pooch, because that is all they know.
+In the pet store they will see cages filled with the cutest happiest puppies ever —- online they see pictures of adorable pups frolicking in the grass or enjoying a nap in a beautiful home.

-Pet stores can pay as little as $75 per puppy from a puppy mill – and they then turn around and charge you sometimes thousands of dollars.
+Pet stores can pay as little as $75 per puppy from a puppy mill – and they then turn around and charge you sometimes hundreds or even thousands of dollars.

 Think about this for a life: